-Article 39 Paragraphs (1) and (2) of the Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018 and 70/2019) defines the tasks of Armed Forces of the Republic of Croatia:
+Article 39 Paragraphs (1) and (2) of the Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018, 70/2019 and 155/2023) defines the tasks of Armed Forces of the Republic of Croatia:

-- 1. Armed Forces shall protect the sovereignty and independence of the Republic of Croatia and defend its territorial integrity. - 2.
-Armed Forces may, subject to the conditions stipulated by the Constitution, international treaties and law: - participate in peace support operations, crisis response operations, humanitarian operations and other activities abroad; - render assistance in the defence of allied states in case of armed aggression on one or more of them as stipulated under ratified international treaties;
+1. Armed Forces shall protect the sovereignty and independence of the Republic of Croatia and defend its territorial integrity.

-- participate in joint efforts of the European Union, in a spirit of solidarity should any member state be exposed to a terrorist attack or had been the victim of a natural or by human activity provoked disaster; - be used to assist the institutions of civil authority, organizations and services designated for protection and rescue operations, and to assist population in case of disasters, major accidents and accidents, search and rescue operations, transport of injured or diseased. - provide real estates in property of Republic of Croatia, which are used by Office of the President of Republic of Croatia. - 3.
+- 2. Armed Forces may, subject to the conditions stipulated by the Constitution, international treaties and law: - participate in peace support operations, crisis response operations, humanitarian operations and other activities abroad: - render assistance in the defence of allied states in case of armed attack against one or more of them as stipulated under concluded international treaties; - participate in joint efforts of the European Union, in a spirit of solidarity should any member state be exposed to a terrorist attack or had been the victim of a natural or by human activity provoked disaster; - Be used as an assistance to the institutions of civil authority, organizations and services designated for protection and rescue operations, and to assist population in case of disasters and, major accidents, search and rescue, transport of injured or sick persons, including emergency medical flights. - Secure real estate's owned by of Republic of Croatia, handled by the Office of the President of Republic of Croatia and used in the function of the President of the Republic. - 3.
 The Armed Forces of the Republic of Croatia are forces for defence of the Republic of Croatia and allies with military means as well as for other forms of use in accordance with law and international law.

-Article 62 a Paragraph (1) of the Defence Act states that the Armed Forces may provide assistance to police forces regarding the state border protection tasks, in compliance with the law on state border protection.
+Article 62 a Paragraph (1) of the Defence Act states that the Armed Forces may provide support to police forces regarding the state border protection tasks, in compliance with the law on border control.